Lachtan9K/spselit-javascript/08-Loops.md

         //update condition or break
     }

 `while` keyword defines we will be using **while** loop. `condition` inside of `()` is either bool variable or expression resulting in bool value.
 Which defines if code inside of loop should be executed.
+Then between `{}` follows code block which will be executed for each loop.

 Every loop needs to have a way to update values used in `condition` so that loop can exit.
 Or it needs to have direct exit via `break` statement.